thanos-io/thanos/docs/components/receive.md

                                  https://thanos.io/tip/thanos/storage.md/#configuration
       --tsdb.retention=15d       How long to retain raw samples on local storage.
 0d - disables this retention.
-      --receive.hashrings-file=<path>
-                                 Path to file that contains the hashring configuration.
-A watcher is initialized to
-                                 watch changes and update the hashring
-                                 dynamically.
-      --receive.hashrings=<content>
-                                 Alternative to 'receive.hashrings-file' flag
-                                 (lower priority).
-Content of file that contains the hashring configuration.
-      --receive.hashrings-file-refresh-interval=5m
-                                 Refresh interval to re-read the hashring
-                                 configuration file. (used as a fallback)
-      --receive.local-endpoint=RECEIVE.LOCAL-ENDPOINT
-                                 Endpoint of local receive node.
-Used to identify the local node in the hashring configuration.
-      --receive.tenant-header="THANOS-TENANT"
-                                 HTTP header to determine tenant for write requests.
       --receive.default-tenant-id="default-tenant"
                                  Default tenant ID to use when none is provided via a header.
       --receive.tenant-label-name="tenant_id"
                                  Label name through which the tenant will be announced.
-      --receive.replica-header="THANOS-REPLICA"
-                                 HTTP header specifying the replica number of a write request.
-      --receive.replication-factor=1
-                                 How many times to replicate incoming write requests.
       --tsdb.allow-overlapping-blocks
                                  Allow overlapping blocks, which in turn enables vertical compaction and vertical query merge.